 Abstract

-The replication crisis has underscored that the self-correcting mechanism of science is not functioning as effectively as anticipated.
-A variety of responsible research practices emphasizing transparency, such as open data, open code, open peer review, and preregistration, have been introduced to enhance the reproducibility and replicability of findings.
+Various responsible research practices emphasizing transparency, such as open data, open code, open peer review, and preregistration, have been introduced to enhance the reproducibility and replicability of findings.
 The ongoing initiatives of open science movements are crucial for bolstering the credibility and integrity of social science research.
-However, awareness of these practices and progress in their adoption has been slow, encountering numerous barriers at both individual and systemic levels.
+However, awareness of these practices and progress in their adoption has been slow, and numerous barriers have been encountered at individual and systemic levels.
 The objective of this study is to conduct a qualitative examination of the barriers and facilitators of transparent and responsible research practices in the field of psychology in Slovakia.
-The study aims to identify sets of barriers unique to different stakeholder groups and specific research practices.
-Data will be collected through interviews and focus groups with a diverse sample of master’s and PhD students, researchers, policy makers, and media representatives.
+The study aims to map the perceptions and experiences of the barriers and facilitators unique to different stakeholder groups and specific research practices.
+Data will be collected through interviews and focus groups with a diverse sample of master’s and PhD students, researchers, policymakers, and media representatives, all of whom are from the field of psychology.
 Thematic analysis will be employed to identify the most common barriers, facilitators, and overarching themes. [results added later].
 The findings could provide valuable insights to various stakeholders about which practices need support, the nature of that support, and how different barriers are interconnected and mutually reinforce each other.

-Keywords: transparency, open science, reproducibility, sharing, responsible research practices, questionable research practices
+Keywords: open science, questionable research practices, reproducibility, responsible research practices, sharing, transparency